Dash-Industry-Forum/Guidelines-TimingModel/21-Timing.inc.md

 	<figcaption>Other solutions might involve replacing the missing [=media segment=] with a placeholder, either from a different [=representation=] or an entirely artificial one.</figcaption>
 </figure>

+Advisement: Some DASH clients experience difficulties when transitioning to/from a very short period (e.g. with a duration of only 1 [=media segment=]).
+Implementations MAY extend the transition [=period=] for better compatibility with such clients.

 Alternatively, given a sufficiently capable DASH packager and provided that technical constraints of [=representations=] are satisfied:

 * The missing [=media segment=] MAY be replaced with an aligned [=media segment=] from a lower bitrate (likely requires a single initialization CMAF switching set [[!CMAF]] 7.3.4.2).